Niegil-Francis/robot_percp/README.md

 provides a more intuitive and interactive form of data collection.
 The methodology is implemented on various target prediction algorithms and is tested in real-time using data collected from four users.
 Datasets are also created for offline training.
-Both the dataset and the VR game can be found on github.
-(Results to be added

 This respository contains the data and target prediction models used for the final project of the robot perception course at NYU.